sumudinnovation4-debug/Newcampus/README.md

 ### Marketplace & Payments

-Marketplace is CampusPlug's core product — students list, haggle, and transact on products and services, with all money movement handled through Paystack and verified server-side via Vercel serverless functions.
-The frontend only ever uses the Paystack publishable key.
+Marketplace is CampusPlug's core product — 5,000+ students use it to list, haggle, and transact on products and services safely, with no money changing hands outside of escrow.
+All payments run through Paystack and are verified server-side via Vercel serverless functions; the frontend only ever uses the Paystack publishable key.

 - **Normal item (haggled in chat):** seller starts a transaction in the chat thread and confirms pickup location; buyer pays into escrow and confirms dropoff location.
 Funds are held until the buyer confirms receipt, then released to the seller (95%) via Paystack Transfer — or refunded if either side cancels.
 - **Swift delivery:** after a runner accepts a delivery request, the buyer pays to confirm before pickup can start.
 Entering the correct delivery PIN on handoff auto-releases payout to the runner (95%) with no extra steps.